cncf/techdocs/assessments/0008-backstage.md

 #### Single-source requirement

-The source files for the technical documentation reside in a single directory of the Backstage GitHub repo.
+The source files for the website and technical documentation reside in a single directory of the Backstage GitHub repo.
 There is no separate **website repo**.
-It's not immediately clear whether this includes the entire website or just the **Docs** section.
-TBD

 The strategy for **generating the docs** is documented but obscure.
-Again, it's not clear if this is for the **Documentation** section only.
-TBD

 #### Minimal website requirements